-Cancun’s beaches are a true draw, with luxury all-inclusive resorts, an active nightlife scene, tons of must-do activities… and hoards of fun-loving tourists.
-But, just 15 minutes off the coast, you’ll find a true escape from the crowds on Isla Mujeres.
+Cancun’s beaches are a true draw with luxury all-inclusive resorts, an active nightlife scene, tons of must-do activities and hoards of fun-loving tourists.
+Just 15 minutes off the coast, you’ll find a true escape from the crowds on Isla Mujeres.

 About Isla Mujeres

 Isla Mujeres is a small island just 12 miles outside of downtown Cancun across the Bahia de Mujeres.
 It features beautiful white sand beaches for lounging, calm waters for swimming or snorkeling, and a peaceful atmosphere thanks to the laid-back locals.
 Add Isla Mujeres to your Mexico beach vacation for an experience that is truly relaxing and gives you a taste of the local life outside of the resorts and traditional tourist scene of Cancun.

 Getting to Isla Mujeres from Cancun is easy.
 Simply take the Gran Puerto Cancun Ultramar ferry in Puerto Juarez, which is just a few minutes away from downtown Cancun.
 The 15-minute boat ride makes trips every half hour between 5 a.m. and 9:30 p.m., allowing you to head back and forth at any point during the day.
 Check the schedule for additional trip times as the ferry does run until 12 a.m. most nights.

 Once aboard, sit back and relax.
 Start your vacation right with refreshments from the on-board refreshment and snack stand, watch any of the big screens around the ferry, or just take in the stunning water views.
 As for your luggage, the ferry is equipped with storage racks, but be advised these racks get crowded during peak times, such as Easter weekend.

 Things to Do on Isla Mujeres